acailic/acailic.github.io/_notes/aws-das-review-3.md

 Each item in Glacier is called “Archive” (up to 40TB) Archives are stored in ”Vaults”
 Exam tip: archival from S3 after XXX days => use Glacier
+###  Glacier Operations
+Restore links have an expiry date
+3 retrieval options:
+Expedited (1 to 5 minutes retrieval) – $0.03 per GB and $0.01 per request
+Standard (3 to 5 hours) - $0.01 per GB and 0.05 per 1000 requests
+Bulk (5 to 12 hours) - $0.0025 per GB and $0.025 per 1000 requests